LoriRoussey/exegetes.eu.org/_posts/EN_posts/2016-05-09-legal-action-against-the-french-surveillance-law.md

 This article specifies that *"measures taken by public authorities to monitor and control wireless communications for the specific defense of national interests are not subject to the provisions of this book"*.

-For a start, the notion of *"wireless communications"*[^quote] might not be clear for everybody, and it is useful to provide a few examples.
+For a start, the notion of *"wireless communications"*[^](« \[T\]ransmissions empruntant la voie hertzienne » in French.) might not be clear for everybody, and it is useful to provide a few examples.
 It might concern, for instance, all information sent:

-[^quote]: « \[T\]ransmissions empruntant la voie hertzienne » in French.

 - between a mobile phone and its relay antenna (GSM/3G/4G);
 - between a WiFi hotspot and a computer, smartphone or tablet;